 - Governments around the world have used the virus as a pretext to pass an extraordinary number of chillingly authoritarian laws restricting freedom of movement and freedom of speech and vastly expanding systems of surveillance and [police] control (see this twitter thread for an incomplete sample, more here).
 These are very unlikely to be repealed (the Patriot Act was supposed to be temporary), and worse is sure to come.
 But.
 Those laws were going to be passed anyway.
 System legislation only ever goes in one direction — more control.
 As society begins to break down, the net will tighten further; all, of course, ‘for our benefit’.

 - 50 – 80% of people infected with Sars-Cov-2 never experience any symptoms (see, for example, here).
 The BMJ reports that 80% of cases are asymptomatic.
 The UK Office of National Statistics found that of the 3,372 deaths recorded with underlying C19, approximately 3,068 had at least one comorbidity with the majority having more than two.
-These are not the findings of ‘conspiracy theorists’.3 Even the UK chief medical officer confirmed that the coronavirus was harmless to the vast majority, but even if the coronavirus is ‘really’ worse than the flu, even if say double or triple or perhaps even five times the number of people die from the coronavirus as they did from the 2017 or 2000 flu (which seems unlikely), that’s hardly a good enough reason to lock the country into a heavily policed panic room.
+These are not the findings of ‘conspiracy theorists’.3 Even the UK chief medical officer confirmed that the coronavirus was harmless to the vast majority, but even if the coronavirus is ‘really’ worse than the flu, even if say double or triple or perhaps even five times the number of people die from the coronavirus as they did from the 2017 or 2000 flu (which seems unlikely), that’s hardly a good enough reason to lock the world up.

 - Plenty of countries who have not instigated lockdown seem to be doing just fine.
 Compare deaths per million in ‘loose lockdown countries’ Japan, Mexico and Sweden to those US, the UK and Germany.
 In many cases non-lockdown countries have done much better.
 So why did we need it?
 Oddly it’s those governments most desirous of becoming completely autocratic who are recording high death counts — nothing to do with C-19 being good for passing authoritarian rules I suppose?
 For the most part ICUs weren’t overrun (Spanish hospitals regularly collapse from flu).
 How many people are now dying at home because they can’t or won’t go to a hospital?
 And why is the British Conservative party, whose murderous policies the United Nations recently concluded ‘have led to the systematic immiseration of millions across Great Britain’ suddenly so very worried about the fate of a few thousand OAPs?
 When it no longer even believes Covid-19 to be a high-consequence infectious disease?
 Why does any government suddenly care so much about the old and infirm?
 Why are children being locked up — it’s almost impossible for them to get it — surely it would make more sense just to lock up those who can get it — the old and inform?
 And why are the lives of the few C-19 victims more important than the millions upon millions that will die of hunger because of the broken supply chains and collapsing economies of lockdown?